25 May 2023

 • A staggering amount of 6,000+ Common Diving Petrels streaming past!

-During the trip we saw 25 different seabird species, and enjoyed watching just over 7,500 stunning seabirds in total!
-See the full trip list below.
+During the tour we saw 25 different seabird species, and enjoyed watching just over 7,500 stunning seabirds in total!
+See the full tour list below.

-If you’re interested in coming out to The Petrel Station then check out the upcoming trip dates and get in touch – it’s always a great day out.
+If you’re interested in coming out to The Petrel Station then check out the upcoming seabird tour dates and get in touch – it’s always a great day out.

-Here’s the full trip results from the day:
+Here’s the full tour results from the day:

 Seabirds seen: